gregjacobs/Angular-Architecture/best-practices/take-every-opportunity-to-improve-the-code.md

 Don’t worry about making a pull request a little more complicated – we’re looking for the best end state here.
 However, if the changes are large, you could pull request the reorganization/refactoring commit(s) separately, and then the new feature/bugfix after.
-I would love to see every change involve a little bit of refactoring/cleanup/addition of tests, and then the addition of the new feature being developed.
+Just about every change to the codebase should involve a little bit of refactoring/cleanup/addition of tests, and then the addition of the new feature being developed.